facebookresearch/VMZ/tutorials/dense_prediction.md

-# Tutorial 3: Dense prediction
+# Dense prediction

+**THIS FUNCTIONALITY IS DEPRECATED, PLEASE USE LARGE MODEL TESTING TOOL**.

-This tutorial will help you, step-by-step, how to do video dense prediction using R2Plus1D.
+This tutorial will help you, step-by-step, how to do video dense prediction using VMZ.

 ## Example 1: dense prediction on HMDB51 split1